SJTU-UMJI-Tech/LaTeX/README.md

 ### Compile with Makefile

 #### On Windows
-Install mingw and add it to the PATH.
+Install mingw-w64 and add it to the PATH.
 run `mingw32-make` in bash (git bash recommended) to generate pdf files

 #### On Linux and Mac OS